mdomarfarooq1/alarmo/README.md

-# Alarmo - Smart Sunset Alarm App
+# Alarmo - Smart Alarm App

 A modern, location-based alarm application built with Flutter that syncs your alarms based on your geographic location.